Stage hypnosis: Law

 In some countries, there are laws and guidelines regarding stage hypnosis.
+It is completely banned in Belgium, Israel and Norway.

 In the UK, the Hypnotism Act 1952 governs the use of hypnosis in public.
 The original Act was amended in 1976 and again in 2003.
 In 1996 the government released "model conditions" which were refined and revised after consultation with the Federation of Ethical Stage Hypnotists (FESH) and with medical and academic psychologists.
 These model conditions have no legal force: they are suggested conditions which local authorities may or may not feel appropriate to impose or modify when regulating hypnosis.
 If stage hypnosis is performed at a public venue a permit (permission) must be acquired from the local authority and the local authority is advised to monitor the performance to ensure that its guidelines are followed.
 It is illegal to hold any form of stage hypnosis in a public venue unless the local authority has issued their consent for this.

 In the accompanying circular announcing the revised model conditions in 1996 it was conceded that, as asserted by skeptical stage hypnotist Alex Tsander during the consultation process:

 "In practice volunteers do not react as if they truly believe that there is, for example, a giant spider behind them or a bomb under their chair."

 This was a critical point of distinction and represents a formal recognition of the "as if" nature of behavior in stage hypnotism in contradistinction to claims for its supposed subjective reality.

 In the past, stage hypnosis has been banned in several countries in the world including Denmark and some states in the United States.
 Most of these countries have revoked these laws or do not enforce them.
 In Israel, it remains illegal to perform any kind of hypnosis without a license given to doctors, dentists and psychologists.

 In Belgium, stage hypnosis has been forbidden since 1892; the law was mentioned in 2017 to force the cancellation of a spectacle by Messmer.